Connect to Care Economic Response Initiative

 Resources to help members of the Jewish community cope with economic and career distress

-Connect to Care remains committed to helping members of the Westchester Jewish Community who are having difficulties with employment maximize their opportunities.
+Connect to Care is committed to helping members of the Westchester Jewish Community who are experiencing difficulties with employment, maximize their opportunities.

 CONNECT TO CARE at Westchester Jewish Community Services is a multifaceted approach to dealing with job loss.
 The staff helps people maximize their chances for success in the career search.
 Professionals from WJCS, FEGS and NYLAG are on-site to provide legal assistance, financial, emotional and spiritual counseling as well as individual career counseling sessions to clients, all free of charge.

 WJCS' CONNECT TO CARE Center offers free workshops and individual assistance by appointment on topics related to career search, family economics and personal support.
-To view the schedule for the weeks of March 17 and March 31, 2014, click here.
+To view the schedule for the month of January 26 - February 6, 2015, click here.

 Staff: Jill Schreibman, Social Worker, Program Coordinator